 - Storing: keep the compote refrigerated in an airtight container or a bowl covered tightly with plastic wrap.
 You can also freeze it for a month (in a safe container) and let it come to room temperature before using it.

-- Amount of sugar: adding a few extra tablespoons of sugar can be adjusted depending on how sweet you want the finished sauce.
-But a fruit compote uses less sugar than a jam or thick topping with cornstarch.
+- Amount of sugar: you can adjust the amount of sugar you add, depending on how sweet you want the finished sauce.
+But a fruit compote uses less sugar than a jam or thick blueberry topping with cornstarch.

 - Amount of liquid: if you find that after a stay in the refrigerator or freezer, the liquid in the compote is less than you want, simply add a tablespoon of water at a time until you have the desired consistency.
 Keep in mind that the sweetness will be diluted a little with each addition.
 Another way of adding extra liquid is to make a simple syrup with half a cup of water and 2 tablespoons of sugar (medium heat until it boils) and add it to the compote you already made.